 Alfred Muller Simpson brought back ideas from the Paris Exhibition 1878 for labour-saving machinery and for new products and refining existing products from A. Simpson and Son – the company originating in 1864 when he became partner in the Adelaide business started by his father.
 In 1885, Alfred Muller Simpson became the first maker of munitions, including submarine mines, in South Australia.
 This was in response to Australia’s fears of a Russian invasion.
 A new Simpson plant in Wakefield Street, Adelaide, in 1894, included electroplating and furnaces for hollowware and porcelain enamelling – a first for Australia.
 Enamelled street and advertising signs from Simpson’s soon appeared in most Australian capitals, making the firm’s name known throughout the country.
 Besides creating the largest metal manufacturer in the country, with three factories and 500 employees, Alfred Muller Simpson was also prominent in public life including being elected in 1887 to the Legislative Council, representing the Protectionist Party.
 With World War I, Simpson’s returned to making munitions but also enamelled water bottles, harness fittings and mess tins for the Australian forces, and boilers and enamel ware for hospitals.
 With the next Simpson generation, Allen (Alfred) and Frederick, as directors, the company expanded further in the 1920s.
 A new factory was opened at Dudley Park in the 1940s and the company began making whitegoods.

-LOSS OF AN ARRAY OF HOME-GROWN MAJOR SHOPS
+LOSS OF AN ARRAY OF HOME-GROWN ADELAIDE MAJOR SHOPS IN 20th CENTURY

 STATE'S TRADITION OF CREATIVITY CONTINUES